arbaer/dbstream/README.md

 ```

-DBStream uses two tablespaces to store data on disk, namely data0 and view0.
+DBStream uses a tablespaces to store data on disk, namely dbs_ts0.
 For testing purposes, we will locate them in the home folder of the dbs_test user, but in a real setup you probably want to set them to a large RAID-10 storage array.

 ```
 sudo mkdir /home/dbs_test/dbs_ts0             # create data0